y-scope/clp-loglib-py/README.md

 [below](#key-value-pair-requirements).
 The handler will also automatically include certain [metadata](#automatically-generated-kv-pairs) (e.g., the log event's level) with each log event.

+> [!WARNING]
+> This handler cannot be used with other logging handlers since it requires `msg` (the first
+> argument passed to the logging method) to be a dictionary.
+In contrast, standard handlers
+> typically treat `msg` as a format string.
+In the future, this handler may be moved or reworked to
+> avoid confusion.

 > [!NOTE]
 > Since this handler accepts structured log events, it doesn't support setting a
 > [Formatter][py-logging-formatter] (because the log events don't need to be formatted into a